 On Jan.
 3, 2001, Governor Carper stepped down two weeks early to become Delaware's junior senator.
 He was reelected in 2006, and with his reelection in November 2012 he has been elected to state-wide public office in Delaware 13 times.
 When Senator Joe Biden stepped down to become vice president in January 2009, Tom Carper became Delaware's senior senator.

 In his time in the U.S. Senate, Senator Carper has worked extensively on reforming our health care system, improving our environment, and ensuring that federal programs are run efficiently and effectively.
 As a member of the Senate Finance Committee, Senator Carper helped craft the Affordable Care Act with a focus on how to improve our health care system by reducing costs, getting better results, and empowering consumers with the tools and resources they need to achieve better health and wellness.
 Senator Carper fought to include provisions on workplace wellness and menu labeling in the health care reform law, and he continues to be a leader in ensuring that the Affordable Care Act is implemented effectively.
-As a member of the Environment and Public Works Committee and former Chairman of its Clean Air and Nuclear Safety Subcommittee, Senator Carper fought to protect our environment and clean up our air.
+As a member of the Environment and Public Works Committee, Senator Carper fought to protect our environment and clean up our air.
 He successfully defended common sense clean air regulations from misguided attempts to repeal them, and he continues to push for meaningful protections that limit carbon pollution, regulate cross-state air pollution and help stem the tide of climate change.
 He led the effort to pass the Diesel Emissions Reduction Act with Sen. George Voinovich (R-Ohio) which has cleaned up millions of old, dirty diesel engines to help save lives and improve public health, and he helped broker the compromise that created our country’s highest fuel efficiency standards in a generation, saving Americans millions at the pump.
 All in all, he worked to advocate for common sense policies to clean our air, reduce our dependence on fossil fuels, and improve public health.
-As Chairman of the Homeland Security and Governmental Affairs Committee, he continues to champion postal reform with the goal of protecting the U.S. Postal Service from collapse and ensuring it remains a robust American institution for generations to come.
+As ranking member of the Homeland Security and Governmental Affairs Committee, he continues to champion postal reform with the goal of protecting the U.S. Postal Service from collapse and ensuring it remains a robust American institution for generations to come.
 He has also coauthored legislation to help reduce the number of mistake payments made by the federal government and to enhance the federal government’s transparency efforts.

 During more than 30 years of public service, Senator Carper has worked tirelessly to develop practical solutions to real problems.
 His ability to work across party lines has earned him a reputation for consensus-building that is unique in today's political climate.
 The Washington Post's late David Broder calls him "a notably effective and non-partisan leader, admired and trusted on both sides of the aisle."